Do you understand the implications of GDPR in relation to your current SAP landscape and future use of SAP?

 GDPR is important with huge implications.
 In the context of a wider data management and information lifecycle management strategy, we can highlight the practical steps you can take now to minimise the risk in your SAP systems.
 No single solution can address all of GDPR’s requirements but there are specialised SAP solutions that can present a comprehensive platform to managing risk within SAP and non-SAP systems.

 itelligence has a number of pre-packaged risk management solutions and accelerators, developed from our global knowledge pool and supported by strong partnerships with leading GRC providers.
-Complemented by our data lifecycle methodology (Map, Monitor and Manage) we can help you to mitigate risk as you embark on your GDPR journey.
+Complemented by our data lifecycle methodology (Map, Monitor and Manage) we can help you to mitigate risk as you closely align to GDPR.

 itelligence can provide clarity of thought on what you should consider when embarking on your data compliance journey.Download now